Evaluating risk when investing in mutual funds

 Every mutual fund has an investment objective that gives you an overview of each fund's risk level.
 Some funds focus on growth and have higher risk, while others focus on preserving your principal or generating income but offer lower returns.
 You can find this information, including risk information, by reviewing the fund's prospectus.

 The three most common types of mutual funds are stock funds, bond funds, and money market funds.
 Most stock funds aim to provide investors with long-term growth and, therefore, tend to be higher risk.
-If you have a longer time frame and a higher risk tolerance, you might allocate a significant percentage of your portfolio to stock funds for the possibility of higher growth.
+If you have a longer time frame and a higher risk tolerance, you might allocate a percentage of your portfolio to stock funds for the possibility of higher growth.
 If you have a shorter time frame and lower risk tolerance, you may focus more on bond and money market funds.
-However, your returns will also tend to be lower.

 Companies like Morningstar® and Lipper also play a critical role in helping investors compare the risk levels of various mutual funds.
 Keep in mind that past performance does not guarantee future results, and every investment should align to your individual goals.